sevesilvestre/AsianHateCrimeAnalysis/README.md

 ## Overview:
 As a Japanese-Filipino-American, I was curious to delve into a personal topic that I wanted to learn more about: the state of Asian hate crimes in the United States.
 In the past few years, there has been increased media coverage on the rise of Asian hate crimes nationwide, and I decided to use data on hate crimes to answer some questions I have always had.

+## Key Findings:
+- Asian hate crimes increased by 76.6% from 2019 to 2020 in the United States
+- "Intimidation" and "Simple Assault" Offenses increased by 91% and 169% respectively from 2019 to 2020
+- New York City saw the highest increase in Asian hate crimes with a 1,300% increase from 2019 to 2020
+- Population Size proved to have a decently strong relationship to the number of Asian hate crimes while population density proved to have a weaker relationship

 ### The questions that I aimed to address through my data project are:

 - Did the introduction of COVID-19 affect the number of Asian hate crimes in 2020?